wasubu/batch-video-downsizer/README.md

-# 📦 batch-video-downsizer (GitBash script)
+# 📦 6x batch-video-downsizer (GitBash script)

 ![Screenshot](batch_video_downsizer.jpg)
 Want to backup your videos for all those noslagic memories?
 Your out of luck cause those videos takes so much space.
-Luckily I made a tool for batch reducing the file size so you don't have to do each one manually!
+Luckily I made a tool for batch reducing the file size of your videos so you don't have to do each one manually!

 ## Example conversions